metagov/gateway/docs/driver_tutorial.rst

 If your Driver supports MULTIPLE communities, you'll need to expose some way for community admins to create and configure Metagov communities.
 Depending on which plugins are used, this process may include inputting API keys and registering webhooks in external systems.

-To create or update a community, make a PUT request to the metagov ``/api/internal/community`` endpoint.
+To create or update a community, make a PUT request to the Metagov community endpoint:
-Each community is identified by a unique slug (``my-community-1234``):

 .. code-block:: shell